 Sonja went to a Lutheran parochial elementary school.
 She has experienced both ends of fitting in.
 At one extreme being one of the last chosen on the dodge ball team, yes, getting the dreaded ball in the face plant.
 On the other end of the spectrum, having 3 friends calling her best friend at the same time.
 In high school she was involved in band, orchestra, church handbell choir, and many extracurricular activities such as tennis, gymnastics, and track& field.
 She went to college in Eau Claire.
 After graduating with a Business degree in Information Systems there she moved to Denver, Colorado, following her rival high school sweetheart, who was going to School of Mines in Golden.
 They got married in Eau Claire but continued to live in the Colorado.

 She has lived in the Arvada/Westminster area for over 30 years, working as a project manager for a large telecommunications company.
 She has two daughters that are just as involved and active as she and her husband are.
 Sonja got two master’s degrees and a project management certification.
 Her husband and two daughters love the outdoors.
 She enjoyed scrapbooking when the girls were younger.
 Capturing the beauty of the outdoors is something she enjoys as she’s trekking through the countryside, as you can see from some of her shots on this page.
 She played tennis in the area for over 25 years and since has turned over her tennis racquet to a pickleball paddle.
-She has been in the same book club for over 20 years.
+She has been in the same book club for over 30 years.
 She joined not because she was an avid reader, quite the opposite she would claim.
 She joined to get some pressure to read some of the books this diverse group suggested.
-She recently has taken up golf joining a couple leagues, taken up violin for a period of time and then switched over to ukulele.
+She plays on a golf league, social pickleball, taken up violin for a period of time and then switched over to ukulele.
+Music is always in her heart in some form.

-Sonja would say this book journey has been a scary, risky, exciting, and fun journey driven by passion and a lot of learning.
+Sonja would say this book journey has been scary, risky, exciting, and fun driven by passion, a sense of accomplishment and a lot of learning.
+The connections it has created with a variety of people in different walks of life, and now some that will be life long friends, has been invaluable.